 The programs outlined here are comprehensive of what is available from the state of Pennsylvania, but is not comprehensive of what is available at a national level.
 When searching for assistance, it is important to explore all avenues to find the most appropriate program for the situation.
 To aid in this search and to find assistance nationwide, our Resource Locator Tool is invaluable.

-The statewide average monthly cost of assisted living in 2019 is $3,750.
-This marks an increase of a few hundred dollars per month since 2015.
-The geographic areas of the state with the most expensive assisted living are the urban centers of Philadelphia, Erie, Harrisburg, Chambersburg, Lebanon, and Lancaster.
-In these areas, the average monthly costs are approximately $4,350 - $5,318.
-The areas of Allentown and Altoona are consistent with the statewide average with the average monthly cost at $3,750.
-The least expensive regions for assisted living include Pittsburgh, Scranton-Wilkes-Barre, East Stroudsburg, Gettysburg, Williamsport, and Reading, where the costs are approximately $2,400 - $3,463 per month.
+The statewide average monthly cost of assisted living in 2021 is $3,955 according to Genworth’s Cost of Care Survey 2020.
+This marks an annual increase of a few hundred dollars per month since 2015.
+The geographic areas of the state with the most expensive assisted living are the urban centers of Philadelphia, State College, East Stroudsburg, Erie, Harrisburg, Chambersburg, and Lebanon.
+In these areas, the average monthly costs are approximately $4,315 – $5,550.
+The areas of Reading and Lancaster are fairly consistent with the statewide average with the average monthly cost between $3,950 and $4,050.
+The least expensive region by far is Scranton-Wilkes-Barre with an average monthly cost of $2,450.
+Other regions for assisted living with fairly low average monthly costs include Pittsburgh, Gettysburg, Johnstown, Allentown, and Bloomsburg, where the costs are approximately $3,025 – $3,570 per month.

 Medicaid (not to be confused with Medicare) is a program that is jointly administered by the federal government and the state of Pennsylvania.
 Via this program, assistance is provided to low-income elderly residents.
 The state Medicaid plan pays for nursing home care and some personal care.
 However, there are also Medicaid Waivers that provide services to the elderly and disabled in their homes or community in order to prevent or delay nursing home placement.